 First, we need to understand the energy and electric grid's impact on computing infrastructure and carbon emissions.
 The machine learning (ML) lifecycle has a carbon footprint, including hardware production and compute energy use.
 Emissions from hardware (CPUs, GPUs, TPUs, servers) production include extracting raw materials, manufacturing, and shipping.
 This is known as embodied carbon, referring to all the emissions produced in the supply chain for a given item or product.
 These emissions are usually the most difficult to estimate in the ML lifecycle because supply chains are complicated.

 Emissions from compute are more straightforward to calculate, encompassing training and inference energy use, i.e., compute emissions for powering and cooling servers.
-Training and serving ML models require significant energy, and the energy usage varies by training strategy, hardware, and data center efficiency.
+Training and serving ML models require significant energy, and the energy usage varies by training strategy, hardware, and data centre efficiency.
 Carbon emissions can be substantial, with significant variability based on multiple factors.
 For example, Strubell et al. 1 found that training a transformer model with neural architecture search, a technique for automating the design of neural networks, was comparable to the carbon emissions of five cars over their useful lifetime.
 However, a paper from researchers at Google 2 showed that training the same transformer model was closer to 0.00004 car emissions.
 Some researchers estimated 3 that the energy consumption for a full training run of a 6 billion parameter transformer model was 103,593 kWh, roughly the energy used by 100 average US households in a year.
-The large discrepancy highlights how factors like training strategy, hardware, data center efficiency, and location can massively impact carbon emissions.
+The large discrepancy highlights how factors like training strategy, hardware, data centre efficiency, and location can massively impact carbon emissions.

 The Electric Grid

 Energy is produced by power plants.
 These power plants could be sourcing energy from carbon-emitting fossil fuels like coal or gas or non-carbon-emitting sources like wind or solar.
-This energy then flows through a network of transmission lines and substations, known as the electric grid, to power our homes, offices, restaurants, hospitals, and data centers.
+This energy then flows through a network of transmission lines and substations, known as the electric grid, to power our homes, offices, restaurants, hospitals, and data centres.
 The mix of carbon and non-carbon-emitting sources of energy is different for each regional grid.
 For example, France relies heavily on nuclear, Sweden on hydro, and Texas on natural gas.
 Carbon intensity also fluctuates throughout the day due to renewable energy availability.

 You can explore the carbon intensity of regions worldwide with Electricity Maps.
 There you can explore the climate impact of electricity for many countries globally.